flame-engine/flame/STYLEGUIDE.md

 # Style Guide

 This is a general style guide that shall govern over all Flame repositories.
-The aim is to keep a common stable general environment.
+The aim is to keep all codebases clean and pristine.
 This includes high level guidance to help with simple decisions in the day-to-day development life.

 This extends rules on the official [Flutter Style